01 Jun Contextual Facebook Advertising Strategy for Ecommerce

 Don’t forget to monitor and benchmark your overall Facebook Ads conversion as well.

 I believe now you have a better idea on how to create a Contextual Facebook advertising strategy for your ecommerce business.

 Remember the rule of thumb here: keep testing.

 Do share with us your success stories or any strategy to help more e-tailers success in the crowded ecommerce scene.

-If you need help with your Facebook advertising campaign, we offer 1-on-1 coaching and monthly Facebook Advertising Master Class, drop us a line and we’re more than happy to assist in your Facebook advertising success.
+If you need help with your Facebook advertising campaign, join our Facebook ads training.
+If you need personalized help, we offer 1-on-1 Q&A and we’re more than happy to assist in your Facebook advertising success.